yildirimsinop/PROJE/Proje1_html/README.md

 # ÜMİT YILDIRIM's Personal Website

 This is a personal website project for Ümit YILDIRIM.
 It showcases his skills as a Frontend Developer and his recent work.
 This website is designed with HTML and CSS, making use of various frameworks and libraries.
+This website also includes a GIF animation showcasing the 'myProject'.

 ## Features